Children WElcome

 Because children change so much as they grow, our Sunday school cohort meets in three separate groups.

 Level I (ages 3-6) - For our youngest children, God is the Good Shepherd — the steadfast source of love and guidance that all children need.
-Children hear stories from the Catechist about who God is and how He loves us.
+Children hear stories from the catechist about who God is and how he loves us.
 Then, they respond to these presentations by working with materials such as maps, models, and art supplies.

-Level III (ages 9-12) - In Level III, the older children examine the huge scope of the Kingdom of God - from Creation, through history, to the Parousia, return of Christ.
+Level III (ages 9-12) - In Level III, these older children examine the huge scope of the Kingdom of God - from Creation, through history, to the Parousia, the return of Christ.
 They learn more about God’s relationship with the world through history, and consider how this relationship works in their own lives.

 The Role of the Catechist

 Our catechists prepare a special space for children to encounter God; they make presentations that ‘call forth’ the child's response rather than just ‘pour in’ information.
-They listen with the child and together ask, "God, who are you?
+They listen with the child and together ask, God, who are you?
 How do you love us?"
 Together, the catechist and the children wonder at the Kingdom of God, meditate on questions generated by the Scriptures, and explore God’s presence in their own world.

 In the words of Dr. Sofia Cavaletti, who developed the program, "If we want to help the child draw nearer to God, we should with patience and courage seek to go always closer to the vital nucleus of things.
 This requires study and prayer.
 The children themselves will be our teachers if we know how to observe them."